k0T0z/gsoc24-blog/_posts/2024-08-26-google-summer-of-code-2024-week-14-15-16-and-17-i-hate-frontend.markdown

 This function is called when the mouse is released.
 It is easy to detect if the mouse is released inside a port area or not as the port is a separate object.

 It took me very long to finish it by the way 🙂.
 I even was about to give up many times because it seemed a very big chunk of work at first.

+## Event System

+It is an simple as every widget inside the tree emits events till it hit the target widget upwards.
+The target widget will handle the event.
+This means, no child is allowed to access a parent directly.

 ## Visual Shader Editor Testing